-Dr. Tove Hansen Malloy (Denmark)
+Prof. Tove Hansen Malloy (Denmark)

-Dr. Malloy is a political theorist by background specializing in the political and brand name cialis overnight legal aspects of national and overnight canadian viagra ethnic minority rights in international law and women viagra international relations, especially in the European context.
+Prof. Malloy is a political theorist by background specializing in the political and legal aspects of national and ethnic minority rights in international law and international relations, especially in the European context.
 Her areas of expertise cover the major international organizations, the European Union as well as individual countries.
-In addition to being Director at ECMI, Dr. Malloy heads up ECMI’s research cluster Citizenship and viagra cost Ethics and viagra without prescription teaches at the University of Southern Denmark and cialis dosage Flensburg University.
+In addition to being Director at ECMI, Prof. Malloy heads up ECMI’s research cluster Citizenship and Ethics.
+Together with ECMI staff, she teaches a winter semester course at Europa-University Flensburg.

 To see the past events, please visit the ECMI Events Calendar here.